fengyuanchen/viewerjs/README.md

 - Options:
   - `0` or `false`: hide the title
   - `1` or `true`: show the title
-  - `2`: show the title only when screen width great then 768 pixels
+  - `2`: show the title only when the screen width is greater than 768 pixels
-  - `3`: show the title only when screen width great then 992 pixels
+  - `3`: show the title only when the screen width is greater than 992 pixels
-  - `4`: show the title only when screen width great then 1200 pixels
+  - `4`: show the title only when the screen width is greater than 1200 pixels

 Specify the visibility of the title (the current image's name and dimensions).